fm4dd/security/check-console-defaults/readme.md

 [end-ip]
       The last host to check.
 The program adds this number to the network octets to stop the loop.
 "254" will  translate together with the network 192.168.1 to 192.168.1.254 as the last IP to be checked.

+-f [ip_list_file]
+      Instead of a network range, a file name containing the IPs to be checked can be given as an argument.
+The file should have the IP listed one per line.

 #### Usage Example: